makuk66/docker-solr/README.md

     docker run -d -p 8983:8983 -p 7574:7574 makuk66/docker-solr \
         /bin/bash -c "/opt/solr/bin/solr -e cloud -noprompt; while true ; do sleep 3600; done"

 This will take a minute or so to start.
-You can follow along with `docker logs -f <your_container_id>`.
+You can follow along with `docker logs -f CONTAINER`.

 ## Distributed Solr